The Land of Unknown Tax Deductions

 "Taxpayers who meet the requirements for a home office deduction should claim it." - Barbara Weltman, author of J.K.
-Lasser's Your Income Tax 2012”
+Lasser’s 1001 Deductions and Tax Breaks 2013.”

 The various costs involved in running your own business from a home office can be legitimate and valuable deductions.
 Weltman said taxpayers who operate businesses from home may always deduct the portion of household expenses related to the space used exclusively as a home office.
 However, she added, the deduction is often left off the tax form because the taxpayer is afraid it will lead to an audit.

 “This fear probably is unfounded," Weltman said, adding that the IRS does not release statistics on its home office audits.
 "Taxpayers who meet the requirements for a home office deduction should claim it.”
 Just make sure you keep good records to support your claims.

 Kevin O’Brien, who formerly taught in the School of Accountancy graduate program at the University of Denver in Colorado and now chairs DU’s Business Ethics and Legal Studies Department at the Daniels College of Business, acknowledged that an audit could result from home office deductions.
 However, he noted that costs such as high-speed Internet access and other expenses related to your computer are legitimate.
 So are car expenses and anything used exclusively for the business as long as they are attributable to your business and office space.